WebOrigami/pondlife-dropbox/README.md

 <img src="docs/site.svg">

-- Each blog post starts as a markdown file in the `content` folder.
+- Each blog post starts as a markdown file in the `markdown` folder.
 - A series of transformations turns each post into an HTML page in the `posts` area.
-- Posts are grouped into pages of 5 posts each in the `pages` area.
+- Posts are grouped into pages of 10 posts each in the `pages` area.
 - The index page shows the same content as `pages/1.html`.
 - Feeds are created for the posts in RSS and JSON Feed format.